cloudevents/sdk-go/docs/SDK_v2.md

 ### Forwarder

 Forwarder, when a Intermediary accepts an event only after it has successfully continued the message to one or more Consumers.

 ![forwarder](./images/forwarder.svg "Forwarder")

 ### Mutator

 Mutator, when a Producer or Intermediary blocks on a response from a Consumer, replacing the original Event.

 ![mutator](./images/mutator.svg "Mutator")

+---

+# For Integrators

+To leverage the SDK, the following interfaces need to be considered:

+Event -> Message -> bits

+bits -> Message -> Event

+bit -> Message -> bits